click images to see enlargement

 2003, colored pencil on ash panel, (4.75 in. x 7 in.)

-At the San Francisco Art Institute, I made several surreal, symbolic, realistically rendered paintings of human infants and/or skeletons under water.
+While still a painting major at the San Francisco Art Institute, I made several surreal, symbolic, surrealistic paintings of human infants and/or skeletons under water.
 These were not meant to be morbid, nor did I intend them to be disturbing (Face It, Baby).

 When I was painting my first impression from this vision, a stranger came up to watch me, as I worked in one of the S.F.A.I. studios.
 He stood there for some time.